Foundayo (Orforglipron) — Oral Non-Peptide GLP-1 Profile

-Eli Lilly’s once-daily small-molecule GLP-1 receptor agonist, FDA approved as Foundayo for type 2 diabetes.
+Eli Lilly’s once-daily small-molecule GLP-1 receptor agonist, FDA approved as Foundayo on April 1, 2026 for chronic weight management in adults with obesity or overweight with at least one weight-related comorbidity.
 The first non-peptide oral GLP-1 agonist, free of the food-and-timing restrictions that constrain Rybelsus.
-ATTAIN Phase 3 obesity data reports approximately 14.3% weight loss at 72 weeks.
+ATTAIN-1 reported ~14.3% weight loss at the 36 mg trial dose; the approved Foundayo label caps maintenance at 17.2 mg (~12.4% at 72 weeks).

 Update History ▾

-Orforglipron (LY3502970) is Eli Lilly’s once-daily oral non-peptide GLP-1 receptor agonist, FDA approved under the brand name Foundayo for type 2 diabetes.
+Orforglipron (LY3502970) is Eli Lilly’s once-daily oral non-peptide GLP-1 receptor agonist, FDA approved under the brand name Foundayo on April 1, 2026 for chronic weight management in adults with obesity or overweight with at least one weight-related comorbidity.
 Unlike Rybelsus (an oral formulation of the peptide semaglutide), orforglipron is a small molecule that is metabolically stable in the gastrointestinal tract and has no food or timing restrictions.
-In the ATTAIN-1 Phase 3 obesity trial, orforglipron 36 mg produced approximately 14.3% weight loss at 72 weeks — comparable to injectable semaglutide and a substantial step toward democratising GLP-1 class access.
+In ATTAIN-1, orforglipron 36 mg produced approximately 14.3% weight loss at 72 weeks; the FDA-approved Foundayo label caps maintenance at 17.2 mg (~12.4% at 72 weeks) — both ranges sit in the same band as injectable semaglutide and mark the first oral GLP-1 with injectable-class efficacy.

 - Architecture: Small-molecule non-peptide GLP-1 receptor agonist — not a peptide drug.